What is Cimetidine?

 Who should not take it?

-Not for use in dogs and cats hypersensitive (allergic) to Cimetidine.
-Use with caution in pets who are older, have blood abnormalities, or those with liver or kidney disease.
+Not for use in horses hypersensitive (allergic) to Cimetidine.
+Use with caution in horses who are older, have blood abnormalities, or those with liver or kidney disease.

 What side effects may be seen when taking Cimetidine?